User Manual – Durst

 2. In the Mark [2] settings area, select the OMET Mark type.

-3. By default, the mark is set to the ImageBox + Bleed [3] position in the Impose Sheet Template.
+3. By default, the mark position is set to ImageBox + Bleed [3] in the Impose Sheet Template.

 4. Specify the desired Y-Offset for the Register Mark and/or the Rectangle Mark [4].